 3 Amazing Instagram Marketing and PR Examples

 Harvard Business Review is one of the go-to publications for businesses and entrepreneurs.
-But its Instagram goes way beyond simply sharing their publication's content or testimonials from readers.
-They delve into important issues that face all of us.
+But its Instagram marketing strategy goes way beyond simply sharing the publication's content or testimonials from readers.
+It delves into important issues that face all of us.

-For example, take the following post, where they consider the choices of graduating college students, analyzing ones who prioritize either time or money when choosing careers -- and how each decision affects their future happiness.
+For example, take the following post, where HBR considers the choices of graduating college students, analyzing ones who prioritize either time or money when choosing careers -- and how each decision affects their future happiness.